 These quantities are both negative everywhere (except $P^*$) precisely when the bound in eq.~\eqref{scalar_bound} is satisfied.
 This has to be the case since a stable quantum vacuum $P^*$ should be at the same time a minimum of $\Veff$ in two directions and a maximum in the third direction.
 Indeed, while in the path integrals for $\delta\phi^m$ and $\delta\rho$ the integration contours run along the real axis, in the one for $\delta\sigma$ it runs along the imaginary axis.
 Correspondingly, the Hessian of $\Veff$ must have two positive and one negative eigenvalues in the neighborhood of $P^*$ and its determinant should be negative.

-Our next task will be to verify whether the condition shown in eq.~\eqref{scalar_bound} is satisfied at the RG fixed points of tricritical QED$_3$.
+Our next task is to verify whether the condition shown in eq.~\eqref{scalar_bound} is satisfied at the RG fixed points of tricritical QED$_3$.
 To this end we shall compute the $\beta$ function for $h$.
-At the leading order in the $1/N_f$ expansion and to all orders in $\kappa$ and $h$, the result is \cite{DiPietro:2020fya,toappear}
+At the leading order in the $1/N_f$ expansion and to all orders in $\kappa$ and $h$, the result is \cite{DiPietro:2020fya,DiPietro:2023gzi}

 This $\beta$ function is a cubic polynomial in $h$ and gauge interactions only affect the linear and constant terms.
 Furthermore, it is an even function of $\kappa$, so we can assume $\kappa>0$ while solving for its zeros.